-Rarely seen, this lovely mimulus makes large clumps of hairy, sparsely-toothed, pale to mid-green leaves, above which open most unusually-coloured trumpet-shaped flowers.
+Rarely seen in the UK, this lovely mimulus makes large clumps of hairy, sparsely-toothed, pale to mid-green leaves, above which open most unusually-coloured trumpet-shaped flowers.
 White to cream-coloured flowers are overlaid with a pink to purple flush, fading to cream at the edges, with the tongue spotted purple.

 Repeat flowers throughout the summer.